The SAFL Bike Library Plan

 Mission Statement

 The SAFL Bike Library provides an easily accessible fleet of dependable bicycles to SAFL students, staff, researchers, and visitors for free.
 The Library also provides lights and locks for each bike and helmets for the borrowers.
-A team of “bike librarians” composed of students, post-docs, or any SAFL staff repair and maintain the existing fleet and expand or replace when necessary.
+A team of “bike librarians” composed of students from the student council, post-docs, and SAFL staff repair and maintain the existing fleet and expand or replace when necessary.
 The Library is designed sustainably to encourage minimal costs and ensure its continuation.